 And believe it or not, people who talk to much about themselves by using these three first person pronouns, are actually broadcasting weakness.

-According to a recent article in the Wall Street Journal:
+According to an article in the Wall Street Journal:

 People who use the pronoun “I” often tend to be less powerful, more self-reflective, and more insecure.